(Redirected from Sam Hairston)

 - Died October 31, 1997 in Birmingham, AL USA

-Sammy Hairston, progenitor of a large baseball family, played 4 games in the major leagues for the 1951 Chicago White Sox in July and August, hitting .400 with a .571 on-base percentage.
+Sammy Hairston, progenitor of a large baseball family, played 4 games in the major leagues for the Chicago White Sox in July and August of 1951, hitting .400 with a .571 on-base percentage.
 He was a 31-year-old catcher and one of the earlier black players in the major leagues.
-He and Minnie Minoso both had their initial seasons with the White Sox in 1951 (Minoso came from Cleveland).
+He and Minnie Minoso both played their initial season with the White Sox in 1951 (Minoso came from Cleveland, where he had first played in 1949).
 Hairston had been signed by the White Sox as a free agent in 1950.
 He had previously played seven seasons in the Negro Leagues with the Birmingham Black Barons and Indianapolis Clowns.